 Sickle Cell Disease is an inherited blood disease that affects haemoglobin.

 Haemoglobin (Hb) is a protein that exists in our red blood cells that carries oxygen – and we need it to survive.

-Sickle Cell Disease is not caused by an infection or vaccination or curse – it has been clearly proven to be a genetic condition.
+Sickle Cell Anaemia is not caused by an infection or vaccination, or curse – it has been clearly proven to be a genetic condition.

-This means you can only ever get SCD because you were born with 2 genes for the disease that you received from both parents.
+This means you can only ever get SCA because you were born with 2 genes for the disease that you received from both parents.